danielcristho/that-i-write/docker-go-api-caddy/README.md

 CMD ["/app"]
 ```

-- In the final stage, we again start from the golang:1.24 base image (but ideally this could be replaced with something smaller like alpine or scratch to further reduce size).
-- Only the compiled binary is copied over from the builder stage.
+- In the final stage, only the compiled binary is copied over from the builder stage.
 This keeps the image small because source code, dependencies, and build tools are excluded.
 - We expose port 8081 so Docker knows which port the app listens on.
 - `CMD ["/app"]` runs the binary as the container’s main process.